-Instead, a higher risk overlay allowance has been provisioned for loans in identified segments of the lending portfolio that may carry heightened credit risk.
+The provision for impairment for 2023 is calculated under the ECL.
+The Group maintains a higher risk overlay allowance for its ECL which is provisioned for loans identified segments of the lending portfolio that carry heightened credit risk.

 The reconciliation from the opening to the closing balance of the allowance for impairment by class of financial instrument is shown in the table below.